 L’isle Sur la Sorgue

-L’isle Sur la Sorgue, at the foot of the Vaucluse plateau among the plains of Comtat Venaissin, is one of the prettiest towns in Provence, and also one of the most unique.
+L’isle Sur la Sorgue, at the foot of the Vaucluse plateau among the plains of Comtat Venaissin, is very unique.
 You’ll marvel at its natural greenery and canals that run through the center of town.

 Aside from the canal, there are plenty of attractions to marvel at when in L’isle Sur la Sorgue.
 One of them is the Collegiate church Notre Dame des Anges, which has been around since the 14th century and boasts of an exceptional Baroque interior design.